-2.11 Impairment of non-financial assets
+2.10 Impairment of non-financial assets

 The carrying amounts of Group's non-financial assets, other than inventories and deferred tax assets, are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.
-An impairment loss is recognised if the carrying amount of an asset or its related cash-generating unit ("CGU") exceeds its estimated recoverable amount.
+An impairment loss is recognised to its recoverable amount if the carrying amount of an asset or its related cash-generating unit ("CGU") exceeds its estimated recoverable amount.

-The recoverable amount of an asset or CGU is the greater of its value in use and its fair value less costs of disposal.
-In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset or CGU.
-In assessing the fair value less costs of disposal, the Group engages external independent and appropriately recognised qualified valuers to provide the fair value less costs of disposal.
+The recoverable amount of an asset or CGU is the higher of its value in use and its fair value less costs of disposal.
 For the purpose of impairment testing, assets that cannot be tested individually are grouped together into the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or CGUs.